-- Cease work and switch off all machinery - Evacuate the building within 25 minutes - Notify Security on 966, giving details of the cause and scope of the problem if known. - Notify the University Project Manager and the Energy Manager.
+- Cease work and switch off all machinery - Evacuate the building within 25 minutes - Notify Security on 966 or 0800 373 7550, giving details of the cause and scope of the problem if known. - Notify the University Project Manager and the Energy Manager.